 The present church was built in 1830 and is dedicated to St. Martin.
 It is a plain parallelogram with a south porch.
 The font is of native elvan and it rests on a round shaft and four small pillars.
 The tower belonged to the former church.
 It consists of two stages, is 45 feet in height, and is finished with battlements and pinnacles.
 The belfry contains one bell, dated 1826.
-(Pictures of Parish church are from the Truscott Family Home Page)
+(Pictures of Parish church are hosted on Rootsweb/Ancestry, see welcome page)

 There was a Wesleyan Methodist chapel at Newtown, a Bible Christian chapel at Tregiddon, and a United Methodist Free Church chapel at St. Martins Green.
 Newtown and St. Martins Green are the principal villages.

-Don-John is the OPC for this parish and also has his own webpages associated with this project which include transcriptions of the Parish Registers.
-If you need any assistance with your research for this area please do contact Don-John who will assist in any way that he can.
+John Heath is the OPC for this parish and also has his own webpages associated with this project which include transcriptions of the Parish Registers.
+If you need any assistance with your research for this area please do contact John who will assist in any way that he can.

 Baptisms: - Can be looked up on the LDS website using the IGI Index by entering surname, changing region to "British Isles", and then entering one of the following, in the batch number box.
 C021811, C021812, C021813 or C053211and press enter.
 These index entries are actual extractions from the Parish Records.

-Marriages: - Phillimore's Marriage Transcripts are available on CD from Archive CD Books and United Kingdom Genealogy.
+Marriages: - Phillimore's Marriage Transcripts are available on CD from Archive CD Books and UK Genealogy Archives.
 This covers the period from 1563 up to 1812.